deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE_CONFIGURE.md

 ## Module bundles

-Deckhouse only works with the enabled modules.

-Depending on the [module set used](./modules/020-deckhouse/configuration.html#parameters-bundle), modules may be enabled or disabled by default.
+Depending on the [bundle used](./modules/020-deckhouse/configuration.html#parameters-bundle), modules may be enabled or disabled by default.

 {%- assign bundles = site.data.bundles | sort %}
 <table>